7urtles/auto7shifts/v3/README.md

 Auto7shifts is compliant with their TOS, user, and api policies.
 <br>

+- Logging & Data Storage
+Logging is set to INFO level by default & ogfile can be found in auto7shifts/logs User account creation is currently disabled.
+Found shifts get stored into a simple sqlite3 database

 ## Setup:
 1. Set up the necessary accounts (instructions below)
 2. Clone this repository, installing necessary dependancies